Little Iodine (film): Production

-Termed a “comic strip” picture, Little Iodine is adapted from the characters in Little Iodine created by Jimmy Hatlo.
-Halto also originated the popular panel feature They'll Do It Every Time.
-Film historian Wheeler W. Dixon reports that director Reginald LeBorg “thought little of the project.”
+Termed a "comic strip" picture, Little Iodine is adapted from the characters in Little Iodine created by Jimmy Hatlo.
+Hatlo also originated the popular panel feature They'll Do It Every Time.
+Film historian Wheeler W. Dixon reports that director Reginald LeBorg "thought little of the project."
 In an interview with Dixon in 1988, LeBorg remarked:

 It was a cartoon.
 It was for teenagers.
-They wanted to get a new audience in at United Artists, so [producer] “Buddy” Rogers came up with the idea.
+They wanted to get a new audience in at United Artists, so [producer] "Buddy" Rogers came up with the idea.